opencog/opencog-debian/README.md

     └── update-visualization.sh
 ```

 4. Run `update-$REPO_NAME.sh`.
-This will create the source dir and the orig source tarball, then copy `debian/` into the source dir.
+This will create the source dir and the orig source tarball, then copy `debian/` into the source dir from `opencog-debian`.

 5. Install needed packages for the build by `sudo apt-get build-dep $PACKAGE_NAME`.
 Edit `debian/changelog`.